Psychedelic/dank/README.md

 ### On the Mainnet

 Dank offers it's services on the mainnet of the Internet Computer (IC).
-To interact with Dank on the mainnet, not much is different than interacting with it locally.
+Interacting with Dank on the mainnetis not much different than interacting with it locally.
 Dank's principal ID on the mainnet is `gcuwd-2qaaa-aaaad-qakeq-cai`.
 You have to use this address for your calls.
 Let's check our balance with this ID: